World Religions

 Reverence / Interfaith Resources

-Chaplains and Chaplain Aids
+Chaplains and Chaplain Aides

 To serve as a chaplain or chaplain aide is a unique opportunity for ministry.
 While serving in these offices, you will have the opportunity to help Scouts as they grow, both physically and spiritually.
 Some techniques to be used are modeling, mentoring, and offering faith-based experiences.